Concrete cladding for wood burning ovens

 Aluminum foil between firebricks and the cladding layer.

-This is ordinary aluminum foil from supermarket, sold in 2 or 3 widths and thickness, get the stronger one while considering the price as well.
+This is an ordinary aluminum foil from a supermarket, sold in 2 or 3 widths and thickness.
+Buy the stronger one while considering the price as well.
 This foil has one main role to play.
 It is not there to reflect heat back; there is no light, why would you want to reflect heat away from cladding?
 We need heat in the cladding.
-The foil prevents concrete bonding with firebricks, which is the main reason.
-Other then that this foil also stops firebricks to absorb water from soft concrete when it is applied.
-Instead of aluminum foil candle wax or plastic wrap could be used, but it would burn and be felt in the air for the 2 first firings.
-With cladding ovens are extra efficient.
+Any way, the foil prevents concrete bonding with firebricks, which is the main reason.